Founded in 1926, Temple College is one of the oldest public two-year colleges in Texas.

 100 PERCENT PASS RATES

-Since its inception, the Temple College Dental Hygiene program has a 100 percent graduate passing rate on the National Board Exam.
+Since its inception, the Dental Hygiene program has a 100 percent graduate passing rate on the National Board Exam.

-Students completing the Temple Vocational Nursing program in 2017 had a 100 percent pass rate on their NCLEX-PN exams.
+Students completing the Vocational Nursing program in 2018 had a 100 percent pass rate on their NCLEX-PN exams.

 LVN Program in Texas